dotnet/csharplang/proposals/primary-constructors.md

   - What if a property is desired, not a field?
 Having `{ get; set; }` syntax inline in a parameter list does not seem appetizing.
   - What if different naming conventions are used for parameters and fields?
 Then this feature would be useless.

-This is a potential future addition that can be adopted or not
+This is a potential future addition that can be adopted or not.
+The current proposal leaves the possibility open.